endlessagony/Multi-task-Learning/README.md

 # Multi-task Learning

-This repository contains code and data for training and evaluating multi-task learning models.
-Multi-task learning involves training a single model to perform multiple related tasks simultaneously, with the goal of improving performance on all tasks compared to training separate models for each task.
+This repository contains code and data for evaluating multi-task model via app, which was written on PyQt5.

 ## Setup